-- The gradual introduction of solid foods may begin at 6 months of age, or before or after 6 months of age if it is developmentally appropriate for the infant and in accordance with USDA/FNS guidance. - Once an infant is developmentally ready to accept solid foods, the institution or facility is required to offer them to the infant. - Must be of an appropriate texture and consistency and should only be introduced after consulting with the infant's parent or guardian. - Parents or guardians should request in writing when an institution or facility should start serving solid foods to their infant. - Parents or guardians may supply only one component of their infant's reimbursable meal. - Can be either home-prepared baby foods or commercially prepared baby foods. - Infant cereal must be iron-fortified, plain, dry. - Do not serve honey or food that contains honey to infants less than one year of age honey may contain botulinum spores, which can be harmful to infants.
+- The gradual introduction of solid foods may begin at 6 months of age, or before or after 6 months of age if it is developmentally appropriate for the infant and in accordance with USDA/FNS guidance. - Once an infant is developmentally ready to accept solid foods, the institution or facility is required to offer them to the infant. - Must be of an appropriate texture and consistency and should only be introduced after consulting with the infant's parent or guardian. - Parents or guardians should request in writing when an institution or facility should start serving solid foods to their infant. - Can be either home-prepared baby foods or commercially prepared baby foods. - Infant cereal must be iron-fortified, plain, dry. - Do not serve honey or food that contains honey to infants less than one year of age honey may contain botulinum spores, which can be harmful to infants.